 The camp opened on May 29, 1945, and the POWs arrived the same day.
 A ten-foot-high fence encircled the camp where they lived in two barracks that had dirt floors.
-The barracks had 100 feet long and 24 feet wide, with two tiers of platforms around the perimeter of each building.
+The barracks were 100 feet long and 24 feet wide, with two tiers of platforms around the perimeter of each building.
 The POWs were given straw mats to sleep on, on the platforms.
 An 8-foot wide aisle ran down the center of the barracks.

 There was no real hospital building and on one end a 42-foot by 24-foot area at the end of a barracks was used for this purpose.
 There was room for 20 POWs, but every day, there were as many as 100 sick POWs.
 The hospital was manned by an American doctor, who was a dentist, four American medics, and one Japanese medic.
 Once a month, each POW received a two-inch square piece of soap.
 All medical records were destroyed on August 16, 1945.

 Men would wear out from being overworked and underfed.
 Then pneumonia took over and the men died in a couple of days.
 Their bodies would be put in a four-foot by four-foot by two-foot box.
 It had handles that allowed it to be carried.
 A Buddhist priest from the village walked ahead of the procession in his white and gold robes.
 When the remains were returned to the camp, they were in a four-inch by four-inch by twelve-inch box.
 The man’s name and serial number were on the box.
 The box was kept by the camp commandant in his office.